 Carbon footprint think labs

 Want to cut your carbon footprint and help the environment but don’t know where to start?
-Can’t tell your Finkel from your CCS?
+Feel overwhelmed by the scale of the challenge?

 We make it easy for you by breaking down the big issues around climate change and carbon emissions into easily digestible, bite-sized chunks so you can understand enough to act.

-At the Carbon Footprint Hackathon on Saturday, 5 August, you get to think laterally and come up with ideas to tackle climate change and carbon emissions.
-It’s a no-holds-barred innovation challenge with a human-centred design thinking approach - you’ll work in teams to come up with creative ideas that you pitch to a panel of innovators ... the best one wins a prize!
+Alternatively you could take part in our Carbon Footprint Hackathon, a no-holds-barred innovation challenge with a human-centred design thinking approach where you get to think laterally and come up with ideas to tackle climate change and carbon emissions.
+You’ll work in teams to come up with creative ideas that you pitch to a panel of innovators ... the best one wins a prize!

 Up to the minute, live case studies of the creative ways people around the world are tackling climate change will help get your creative juices flowing.

 Together, the Workshop and Hackathon make up the Carbon Footprint Think Lab.
-They are designed to be taken together but you can sign up for just one session if you want.
+They are designed in in modules and can be taken together over 2 days, or mixed and matched to suit your needs.